Izenda7Series/docs/known_issues.rst

    * - Defect
      - 13794
      - Performance on MS Edge is slow, nearly frozen
    * - Defect
-     - 14605
-     - Permissions summary data is showing Global and Local category names not the actual category names
-   * - Defect
      - 15497
      - Pivot Grid Column Field Text Color Does Not Change